Learning Market Making with Closing Auctions: Learning Market Making with Closing Auction in an Unknown Environment

-where $T = (m+2)E$ is the total number of time steps \textit{i.e.} the sample size, and $\pi^e$ is the policy at the beginning of episode $e$. \end{definition} \begin{remark} Note that $-\operatorname{PRegret}(T)$ corresponds to the gain the learning policy $\pi^e$ generates compared with the benchmark policy $\hat \pi$. \end{remark}
+We consider the online episodic RL setting.
+In this setting, the agent executes the MDP sequentially for $E$ episodes and we denote the total number of episode samples by $T$.
 The environment being unknown, we do not deterministically know the rewards, the initial distribution, and the transition probabilities.
 We will therefore use a model-free method to find the optimal policy $\hat\pi$ maximizing $J$.
-The idea is to approximate the optimal Q-function $Q_t(x,a)$, see \cite{watkins1992q} defined as
+The idea is to approximate the optimal Q-function, see \cite{watkins1992q}.
+The optimal Q-function is denoted $Q_t^*(x,a)$ and defined as